FISH460-2026/inside-the-crabrooms-AB/README.md

 Figure 3.
 Righting time of each crab across 3 labs.
 Group 1 and group 4 experienced the greatest final increases by comparing lab 3 with lab 1.
 There was no notable linear trend for any of the groups, and group 2 and 3 experienced a decrease in righting time over our experiment times.

-Summary Statistics: Ranges of righting time in seconds (average ± SD)
+Table 1.
+Righting time summary statistics: Ranges of righting time in seconds (average ± SD).
+Will be incorporated into Figure 3.

 Lab 1
 Lab 2